British Girl Bakes Logo

 #2 Leave to rest

-After baking your cake, leave the pans for ten minutes before you turn the cakes out.
+After baking your first cake, leave the pans for ten minutes before you turn the cakes out.
 Straight out of the oven, the cakes are very fragile but ten minutes gives them a chance to firm up.

 bake cake layers with pans half full 10 Tips for your First Cake